 Central Post Office - Located next to the Notre-Dame Cathedral.
 The Central Post Office building was constructed in the late 19th century.
-It counts Gothic, Renaissance and French influences and was designed by Auguste Henri Vildieu and Alfred Foulhoux but is often erroneously credited as being the work of Gustave Eiffel.
+It combines Gothic, Renaissance and French influences and was designed by Auguste Henri Vildieu and Alfred Foulhoux, but is often erroneously credited as being the work of Gustave Eiffel.

-Thien Hau Pagoda - Located in Cholon, the Chinatown of Saigon this beautiful 19th Century Pagoda is dedicated to the Goddess of the sea.
+Thien Hau Pagoda - Located in Cholon, the Chinatown of Saigon, this beautiful 19th century pagoda is dedicated to the goddess of the sea.

-Day 10: Hoi An & Tra Que Village
+Day 9: Hoi An & Tra Que Village

-This morning, visit a local community farming project just outside of Hoi An - Tra Que village where the community has come together to create a large vegetable farm.
-Learn the traditional methods the farmers use to plant, fertilise and harvest the crop, then try your hand at raking the ground and sowing seeds.
+This morning, visit Tra Que Village, a local farming project just outside of Hoi An.
+Here, the community has come just outside of Hoi An.
+Here, the community has come together to create a large vegetable farm.
+Learn the traditional methods used by the farmers, then try your hand at raking the ground and sowing seeds.

-This afternoon, enjoy a walking tour of the narrow and ancient streets of this charming town.
-We will visit one of Hoi An's oldest homes, built over 200 years ago and still occupied by the descendants of the merchant family that originally built it.
+This afternoon, enjoy a walking tour of Hoi An's narrow ancient streets.
+We will visit one of the town's oldest homes, built by a merchant family over 200 years ago, which is still occupied by their descendants.

 We will also visit the traditional Hoi An Market, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
-Stop at the Reaching Out Tea House to experience the social enterprise work happening here.
+Stop at the Reaching Out Arts and Crafts Workshop to see the social enterprise work happening here.
+Enjoy an evening at leisure.